What is the Harvest heat pump system, and is it right for my home?

 It's understandable to have questions about "new" technology.
 But new doesn't necessarily mean risky.
 Here's why we continue to recommend Harvest to homeowners:

-Although Harvest's control technology is relatively new, the underlying components -- the heat pump water heater and the hydronic air handler -- have been in use for years and have high durability and reliability.
-In particular, the SANCO2 heat pump water heater uses CO2 as its refrigerant, which is far less harmful for the climate than the high global warming potential refrigerants used in conventional heat pump systems, and it's sealed in the unit at the factory, making it far less likely to escape, and simplifying installation in the home.
+Although Harvest's control technology is relatively new, the underlying components -- the heat pump water heater and the hydronic air handler -- have been in use for decades and have high durability and reliability.
+In particular, the SANCO2 heat pump water heater uses CO2 as its refrigerant, which is far less harmful for the climate than the high global warming potential refrigerants used in conventional heat pump systems.
+The SANCO2 heat pump is sealed at the factory, reducing the risk of leaks to essentially zero, and simplifying installation in the home.

-Please ask QuitCarbon for a contractor referral if the Harvest system sounds like a good option for you!
+Please consult with QuitCarbon to discover if the Harvest system is a great option for your home.